vsimundic/human_tracker/README.md

  1. Training each classifier using a directory filled with labeled imagery.
  1. Running the system from a ROS bag, from a directory or live.

+This repository is forked from: https://github.com/ros-industrial/human_tracker

+**Added**
+It is still in developing stage and probably won't work on other computers without changing the source code in some places.
+Even though this method for detecting and tracking humans was made for ROS Fuerte, core parts were catkinized and modified for ROS Kinetic.
+If the method is used for further research and implementation, original creators will be credited in all of the articles and works.